Rationale for switching

 National guidance does not recommend the routine use of doxazosin XL tablets.
 People should be switched to standard release doxazosin tablets as the preferred option.

 NHS England guidance lists doxazosin XL tablets as an item that should not be routinely prescribed in primary care.
-Doxazosin XL tablets are significantly more expensive than standard release tablets and provide no additional benefit in efficacy.

-Actions for primary care prescribers
+Actions for prescribers

 Do not initiate doxazosin XL tablets for people with hypertension or for BPH in men.